 Effective Recession Investment Approaches

-Consider these strategies when investing during recessions:
+Here are some strategies for investing during recessions:

 Investment Approach | Benefits During Recession | Potential Drawbacks |